nais/doc/docs/auth/maskinporten/how-to/consume.md

 **Request**

 The token request is an HTTP POST request.
-It should have the `Content-Type` set to `application/x-www-form-urlencoded`
+It must have the `Content-Type` header set to `application/x-www-form-urlencoded`.

 The body of the request should contain the following parameters: